Files

 Introduction

 Welcome to the FME for Smallworld 5 tutorial.
-This article covers importing data into your Smallworld 5 database, including how to import a simple geometry object.
+This article covers importing data into your Smallworld 5 database, including instructions on importing a simple geometry object.

 Considerations for Import